rtomrud/averaged-perceptron/README.md

 averagedPerceptron().update({ x: 1, y: 1 }, "a");
 ```

-_Note that `update()` may be given feature-label pairs that have not been preinitialized (unknown a priori), so the model may be used for [online learning](https://en.wikipedia.org/wiki/Online_machine_learning)._
+_Note that `update()` may be given feature-label pairs whose weights have not been preinitialized, so the model may be used for [online learning](https://en.wikipedia.org/wiki/Online_machine_learning) when the features or labels are unknown a priori._

 ### `weights()`

-Returns an object of features where each feature is an object of labels with the weight of each feature-label pair.
+Returns an object of objects with the weight of each feature-label pair.

 ```js
 import averagedPerceptron from "averaged-perceptron";